Understanding the Roles of Pension Fund Officials

 wrong doing individually.

-Officer’s role is the same as the Chief Executive Officer (CEO)
+Every fund should have a Principal Officer.
+The Principal Officer’s role is the same as the Chief Executive Officer (CEO) position of any company.

 Service providers

-of Trustees has the final responsibility for the management of
+Pension funds are complicated to manage and the Board of Trustees has the final responsibility for the management of the fund.

 Benefit Administration services

-administration work on behalf of the pension funds.
-The work of
+Benefit administrators are companies that do processing and administration work on behalf of the pension funds.
+The work of benefit administrators includes, among others:

 Advise on, developing or changing Fund rules;